szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Weakening poison: targets poisoned by it suffer a -1 penalty to all saving throws, Strength, Dexterity, and Constitution.
 Does not stack.
 - Extra poison damage: targets that are poisoned *by this dagger* receive extra 1d4 poison damage *by this dagger* each hit.

-This should keep it extra relevant even when finding higher-enchantment weapons.

 </details>